Branch-Bunch/Carleton-Cares/README.md

 Voting System
 -------------

-Each article has key phrases extracted from it and upvoting a article adds points to all key phrases associated to that article.
-Popular key phrases show us issues for topics people care most about.
+Each article has key phrases extracted from it and upvoting an article adds points to all key phrases associated to that article.
+Popular key phrases show us issues/topics people care most about.

 ----------

 Analytics
 -------------------

-The popularity of all key phrases can be graphed over time and can be compared to each other
+The popularity of all key phrases can be graphed over time, and key phrases can be compared to each other.

 > **Note:**